 So you’re in a motorcycle accident, and it wasn’t your fault.
-Now who’s gonna pay for your bike?
-Hi my name is Scott O’Sullivan of the O’Sullivan law firm, and I’m here to tell you a few things that you’re probably not going to want to hear.
+Now, who’s gonna pay for your bike?
+Hi, my name is Scott O’Sullivan of the O’Sullivan law firm, and I’m here to tell you a few things that you’re probably not going to want to hear.

-The first is you should probably use your motorcycle insurance, in particular the collision insurance and then your extra riders for your bags, all the different kind of stuff that you have on your bike.
+The first is you should probably use your motorcycle insurance, in particular, the collision insurance and then your extra riders for your bags, all the different kind of stuff that you have on your bike.
 It’s not just the stock stuff.
 Here’s why you want to do that.
 The other side’s insurance company owes you zero duty to take care of you and/or your motorcycle, where your insurance, your collision insurance for your motorcycle does owe you duty and they have a duty to do it in a reasonable amount of time, to get it fixed or totaled.
-In most cases, I’m sorry to tell you, in motorcycles they get totaled, but you have that right to use yours.
+In most cases, I’m sorry to tell you, in motorcycles, they get totaled, but you have that right to use yours.

 90% of the time I encourage my motorcycle clients to use their collision insurance.
 I strongly recommend that you have collision insurance on your motorcycle, whether it’s an old clunker or a brand new thing that you’re super proud of.
-Either way you should have it because as soon as it gets wrecked it stinks when that happens, and there’s just nothing I can do if you don’t have collision.
+Either way, you should have it because as soon as it gets wrecked it stinks when that happens, and there’s just nothing I can do if you don’t have a collision.

 Questions, comments, concerns?
 Contact us today.